piegeek/DataStructures2021/07-fibonacciheap/README.md

 we strongly encourage you to write your own additional tests, which check corner cases and thus make your code robust.

-### Delay Submission

-We allow five days of the late submission.
-There will be a 10% penalty from the total score per day (50% penalty at max).
-If your submission is delayed more than 5 days, you will get 0 points.

 ## Submission

 ### Testing your own programs